The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Renters currently make up just over 30% of the housing market, which means that a sizable portion of the U.S. population rents.
 If you are a renter and don’t already have a renters insurance policy, you may want to consider buying one.
-Renters insurance primarily covers your personal belongings from covered losses, and it also provides liability coverage in case you are found at fault for injuries or damages to guests’ property.
+Renters insurance primarily covers your personal belongings from covered losses and provides liability coverage in case you are found at fault for injuries or damages to guests’ property.

-Renters insurance is generally inexpensive, with an average annual cost of just $179 per year, according to the Insurance Information Institute (Triple-I).
+Renters coverage is generally inexpensive, with an average annual cost of just $179 per year, according to the Insurance Information Institute (Triple-I).
 If you also have a vehicle to insure, you may be able to bundle your auto and renters insurance to save on both policies.
 Bankrate breaks down the bundling process so you can decide if it is right for you.

 What does it mean to bundle auto and renters insurance?

-Renters insurance for your stuff
+Coverage for your stuff